ayushpadlekar/Chat_App_Android/README.md

   - Toast messages on login/signup success/failure
 - 💬 Realtime One-on-One Chat
   - Create new chats with users
-  - Send and receive messages in real-time using Firebase Firestore
+  - Send and receive messages in real-time
   - Timestamp shown for each message
 - 📋 Chat List Screen
   - Shows all recent conversations